joealden/corum-client/docs/3-development.md

 just a GraphQL mutation call.

-If the authentication succeeds, (The user has entered the correct details) the code inside the `.then()` function executed.
-The user's id, username and auth token is extracted from the API response and save into the apps global state.
+If the authentication succeeds, (The user has entered the correct details) the user's id, username and auth token is extracted from the API response and save into the apps global state.
 After this, the user is redirected back to the previous page they were on.

-If the authentication fails (The user has entered incorrect details) the code inside `.catch()` function will be executed.
-Firstly, `this.loading` is set to false so that the user can correct the incorrect data they entered and resubmit the form.
-Then after this, the error message returned from the API is cleaned up and displayed to the user.
+If the authentication fails, (The user has entered incorrect details) the `catch` block is executed. `this.loading` is set to false so that the user can correct the incorrect data they entered and resubmit the form.
+Then after this, the error message returned from the API is cleaned up and displayed to the user through the use of `alertError`, which will be explained later on.

 #### Signup Page